andrew1024/scapy-lab/lab.md

 ## Packet callback function

-Most of the Python script simply parses all of the user-provided arguments from the command line and configures Scapy accordingly.
+Most of the script simply parses all of the user-provided arguments from the command line and configures Scapy accordingly.

-The first function defined in the script called `pkt_callback()` is (as the name suggests) a callback function.
+The first function called `pkt_callback()` is (as the name suggests) a callback function.

 ### Callback functions 101